Gigacore/four-shadows/README.md

 Four Shadows
 ============

-An approach to replace conventional 5 o'clock shadow for iconography with intelliegent time-aware shadow.
-The direction of shadow changes based on the direction of the 'hour hand' of an analog clock.
-This gives user an enriched and nature experience.
+An approach to replace conventional 5 o'clock shadow for iconography with intelliegent time-aware algorithm driven shadows using simple CSS sprites.
+The direction of shadow changes according to the time of the day and based on the direction of the 'hour hand' of an analog clock.
+This results in nature and enriched user experience on web.

+The script is written with performance in mind.
+It weighs < 2 KB and under 40 lines excluding comments.

 Setup
 ============
 ######1.
 Include jQuery and ```fourshadows.js``` into your html file.
 ######2.
-Place as many icons you need in your HTML using:
+Place as many icons you need in your HTML with filename in ```data-icon``` attribute:

 ```HTML
 	<div class="fs-icon-l fs-cast" data-icon="filename.png"></div>